What is Reverb Effect in Audio Mixing and how do we Apply it?

 what is a reverbWhat is a reverb?

-If you’ve used a DAW, you’ve probably heard of reverb.
-While it may seem simple, it has a huge impact on electronic music.
+If you have used a DAW before, you have probably heard of reverb as well.
+While it may seem like a simple sound effect, it has a huge impact on electronic music.

 I believe that reverb and delay are the most commonly used effects in music production.
-However, you can’t simply add them – you need to know how to use them properly.
+However, you cannot simply add them, you need to know how to use them properly.

-Let me provide a brief introduction and definition of reverb (which is not the same thing as echo).
+Let me provide a brief introduction and definition of reverb (note: which is not the same thing as echo).
 Reverb is the reflection of sound.

 When a sound is emitted from a point, it bounces off walls and any other objects in its path and is sent back.
 Usually, solid objects reflect sound.